fboranek/grpc-client-cpp/README.md

 # gRPC client

 Server and Client to demonstrate `epollex` problem.
+The similar issue mentioned [here #22510](https://github.com/grpc/grpc/issues/22510).
 When asynchronously call 7 servers on one completion queue.
 The code can be seen in [GrpcClient::testConnection](src/client/main.cc#L19).

 Affected version is grpc in branch v1.26.x.
 When compiling with 1.16.1-1 it works.